Croeseiriau Cymraeg Part 2 (Crosswords 7-12) Grammar - The Future Tense And More

 SO: 'Dwi'n mynd i edrych' = 'I am going to look'

 The syntax is almost identical in Welsh and English.
-Admittedly this is not a full substitute for the Future Simple tense ( I will look), which we will cover in section three but it will work in the vast majority of cases.
+Admittedly this is not a full substitute for the Future Simple tense ( I will look), which we will cover in section four but it will work in the vast majority of cases.

 ( N.B.This is a periphrastic form of the future tense.
 We have included a link to a definition page for your convenience although there is no need to understand this term in order to proceed. )